sajicooltoday/vstudio/README.md

 soon i will most likely start paying for hostin so i can put more stuff, and adding ads, while still keeping the project open source. ik you will just be able to fork and remove ads but they are not vide ads just stuff on the side.

-PROGRESS:
 WEBSITE COMPLETION: ❌
 PAID HOSTING: ❌
 ADS: ❌